-Pour the Mustard Foods Red Wine and Onion gravy into the pan and add the green olives.
+Pour the Mustard Foods Red Wine & Onion Sauce into the pan and add the green olives.

-Place the pan into the oven and cook at 180c for 40 mins.
+Place the pan into the oven and cook at 180°C for 40 minutes.

 Serve the chicken with some wilted greens, such as spinach, kale, cavelo nero or tenderstem broccoli on the side.

-We have used a bone in chicken leg, but if you are not too keen on eating meat on the bone, you can easily swap for whole chicken breast or diced chicken breast, just adjust the cooking time.
+We have used chicken legs with the bone still in, but if you are not too keen on eating meat on the bone, you can easily swap for whole chicken breast or diced chicken breast, just adjust the cooking time.